huggingface/transformers/docs/source/main_classes/trainer.rst

        --src_lang en_XX --tgt_lang ro_RO --task translation

-   Note that in the DeepSpeed documentation you are likely to see ``--deepspeed --deepspeed_config ds_config.json`` - i.e. 2 DeepSpeed-related arguments, but for simplicity-sake, and since there are already so many arguments to deal with, we combined the two into a single argument.
+   Note that in the DeepSpeed documentation you are likely to see ``--deepspeed --deepspeed_config ds_config.json`` - i.e. two DeepSpeed-related arguments, but for the sake of simplicity, and since there are already so many arguments to deal with, we combined the two into a single argument.

-But before you can deploy DeepSpeed, let's discuss its configuration.
+Before you can deploy DeepSpeed, let's discuss its configuration.

 **Configuration:**